ConorLambert/Obsidian-Vault-Main/System Design/Low-Level Design/SOLID/4. Interface Segregation/Interface Segregation Explained.md

 - Code uses small subset of larger interface

 # Implementation
+### Follow other principles
+- Cohesion and SRP
+- LSP
 ### Split Interface
 - Split a bulky interface into separate interfaces
 - If the original interface is still needed, then just make that interface implement the split out interfaces.
 - Example explained [here](https://youtu.be/kF7rQmSRlq0?t=270) with the Repository pattern problem.
+### Adapter
+- For large interfaces you have no control over.